GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/storage-partitioning/index.md

 The feature is rolling out to a small percentage of users starting in Chrome 113.
-Depending on the stability and compatibility, it will be made fully available in Chrome Stable by the end of June 2023.
+Depending on the stability and compatibility, it will be made fully available in Chrome Stable mid-year 2023.
 Testing third-party storage partitioning now and filing bugs will help uncover any potential issues and resolve them before the full rollout.